Alfonso Jordan: Life

-By 1132, Alfonso was embroiled in a succession war over the county of Melgueil against Berenguer Ramon, Count of Provence.
-This brief conflict was resolved with Alfonso's defeat and Berenguer marrying Beatrice, heiress of Melgueil.
+By 1132, Alfonso was embroiled in a succession war over the county of Melgueil against Count Berengar Raymond of Provence.
+This brief conflict was resolved with Alfonso's defeat and Berengar marrying Beatrice, heiress of Melgueil.

-Alfonso seized the viscounty of Narbonne in 1134, and ruled it during the minority of the Viscountess Ermengarde, only restoring it to her in 1143.
+Alfonso seized the viscounty of Narbonne in 1134, and ruled it during the minority of Viscountess Ermengarde, only restoring it to her in 1143.

-In 1141 King Louis VII pressed the claim of Philippa on behalf of his wife, Eleanor of Aquitaine, even besieging Toulouse, but without result.
+In 1141 King Louis VII of France pressed the claim of his wife, Eleanor of Aquitaine, granddaughter of Philippa, even besieging Toulouse, but without result.

-That same year Alfonso Jordan was again in Spain, making a pilgrimage to Saint James of Compostela, when he proposed a peace between the king of León and García VI of Navarre, which became the basis for subsequent negotiations.
+That same year Alfonso Jordan was again in Spain, making a pilgrimage to Saint James of Compostela, when he proposed a peace between the king of León and García Ramírez of Navarre, which became the basis for subsequent negotiations.

 In 1144, Alfonso again incurred the displeasure of the church by siding with the citizens of Montpellier against their lord.

 In 1145, Bernard of Clairvaux addressed a letter to him full of concern about a heretic named Henry in the diocese of Toulouse.
 Bernard even went there to preach against the heresy, an early expression of Catharism.
 A second time he was excommunicated; but in 1146 he took the cross (i.e., vowed to go on crusade) at a meeting in Vézelay called by Louis VII.
 In August 1147, he embarked for the near east on the Second Crusade.

-He lingered on the way in Italy and probably in Constantinople, where he may have met the Emperor Manuel I.
+He lingered on the way in Italy and probably in Constantinople, where he may have met Emperor Manuel I.

 Alfonso finally arrived at Acre in 1148.
-He died at Caesarea, which was followed by accusations of poisoning, levelled against either Eleanor of Aquitaine, wife of Louis VII of France, or Melisende, the mother of King Baldwin III of Jerusalem, who may have wanted to eliminate him as a rival to her brother-in-law Raymond II.
+He died at Caesarea, which was followed by accusations of poisoning, levelled against either Eleanor of Aquitaine or Melisende of Jerusalem, who may have wanted to eliminate him as a rival to her brother-in-law Count Raymond II of Tripoli.

 Alfonso and Faydiva d'Uzès had: